dougbtv/seamless-static-route-cni/README.md

 ## Specification

 The "hosts IP address" is the IPv4 address of the hosts' primary interface, the interface is determined by the default route.
-A gateway address is calculated as taking the host IP address, masked off, and adding 1.
-Then, a static route is set in the pod's network namespace, to route the pod's IP address (as a /32) via the calculated gateway address.
+A gateway address is calculated as taking the container's IP address and running `ipcalc --minaddr` to calculate a gateway address.
+Then a route is added to the container to route the host IP address (as a /32) via the calculated gateway address on the eth0 device.

 ## Requirements